-The sections of this paper that follow include details on how the dent samples were fabricated, how the samples were tested that includes a detailed discussion on the results.
+72% SMYS.
+Strain gages were also placed in the dented region of each sample and monitored periodically during the pressure cycle testing.
+The sections of this paper that follow include details on how the dent samples were fabricated, how the samples were tested and includes a detailed discussion on the results.